mrClapham/BoidAttractors/README.md

 BoidAttractors
 ==============

-Attraction and repulsion using Shiffman's flocking algorythm
+Attraction and repulsion using Shiffman's flocking algorithm.